lassehav-oamk/WebFrameworks2023-week-exercise2/README.md

 The calculator should be implemented as a React component named CostCalculator.\
 The CostCalculator should accept the price of a single VM per hour as a prop (type number) with name priceOfSingleVMPerHour.\
+The CostCalculator.js file should be in the same folder as App.js.\
 The CostCalculator should render :
 - a heading with text "VM Cost Calculator",
 - "label" element for the input field with attributes: